ALARA Principle: Minimizing Radiation Dose in Radiography

 Proper review and improvement must be applied with the ALARA principle to best results in radiology.

-These improvements include regular monitoring, quality assurance, and taking care of advancements in technology to take care of dose reduction and dose optimization.
+These improvements include regular monitoring, quality assurance, and taking care of advancements in technology to achieve dose reduction and dose optimization.

 The ALARA principle also includes keeping records of radiation doses.